 - g.
 If excessive turbidity or floc is anticipated or encountered with the pump startup, divert the water through the three-way stopcock, as if you were taking a turbidity sample, until it clears in order to minimize particulate buildup in the flow-through cell (this is a judgment call made by the sampler).
 Make sure that the discharge water is going into the graduated bucket so that it will be included in the determination of the final purge volume. - 5.
 Measure and record the water level in the well after 5 minutes of pumping.
 Record the drawdown on the worksheet, if using the YSI.
-If using the Smartroll, drawdown is not entered into the tablet; the operator is required to make mental note of the drawdown and drawdown rate based on water level measurements and elapsed time. - 6.
+If using an In-Situ multiparameter meter, drawdown may not be a parameter that is recorded or manually entered.
+In such an instance, the operator is required to calculate the drawdown and drawdown rate based on water level measurements and elapsed time and document in field notes. - 6.
 Assess the water level drawdown rate. - 7.
 Adjust pump discharge and refill rates (followed by pressure, if required) until there is little or no water level drawdown.